ninaolo/machine-learning-bayes/README.md

 2. **How does the decision boundary look for the Iris dataset?
 How could one improve the classification results for this scenario by changing classifier or, alternatively, manipulating the data?**

 ## Assignment 4
+Look at `ml_params(X, labels, W)`.

+## Assignment 5
+Run `test_boost_iris()` and `test_boost_vowels()`

+## Assignment 6
+?

+## Assignment 7
+If you had to pick a classifier, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?
+Motivate from the following criteria:

+Outliers

+Irrelevant inputs: part of the feature space is irrelevant

+Predictive power

+Mixed types of data: binary, categorical or continuous features, etc.

+Scalability: the dimension of the data, D, is large or the number of instances, N, is large, or both.